iSanchezDev/Energy-Efficiency-Rating-CSS/README.md

 # Energy Efficiency Rating CSS

-Here your energy efficiency rating made on css
+I just want to share this basic CSS for some apps which will include some energy efficiency rating.

 This tool was implemented on Enerwater.
 Some of projects that I did.

-A web app whitch allows you to know how efficient is the wastewater treatments plants.
+A web app whitch allows you to know how efficient the wastewater treatments plants are.

 Screenshot